Towards Sub-millisecond Latency Real-Time Speech Enhancement Models on Hearables: Approach

 \subsection{LSTM-based filter prediction network}

 We use a 16 ms Hamming analysis window and compute efficient FFT magnitude features as input to the model.
 The magnitude is compressed to a power of 0.3.
 The Hamming window does not go to zeros at the edges, so some information about the latest samples is preserved.
 In contrast, the rectangular window conserves all the samples but introduces artifacts to the denoised speech.
 We use a 2-layer long short-term memory (LSTM) network, as shown in Figure~\ref{fig:diagram latency.}.
 Each layer uses LSTMs with 200 units.
 Such an architecture has shown to be effective for speech enhancement on small embedded platforms~\cite {Fedorov_2020}.
-The LSTM is followed by a fully-connected layer with 128 outputs and ReLU activation, followed by an output fully-connected layer with 128 and sigmoid activation that predicts a 128-tap FIR filter.
+The LSTM is followed by a fully connected layer with 128 outputs and ReLU activation, followed by a fully connected layer with 128 outputs and sigmoid activation that predicts a 128-tap FIR filter.
+Continuous filter convolution requires 127 historic raw audio samples before the synthesis window, which are pulled from the audio segment used for analysis.

 We used the compressed spectral loss function, which has been shown to work for speech enhancement applications~\cite{wisdom2019differentiable}.
 Compressed spectral loss is a weighted combination of magnitude and phase-aware complex loss: